hubert-marek/hubert-marek/README.md

 **[Econverse](https://econverse.org)** – Co-founded this to run hackathons and help students start their first companies.
 A few names like Microsoft and ABB liked it enough to back us, and now we're apparently the largest student startup incubator in Central & Eastern Europe.

 **[AI Consensus](https://aiconsensus.org)** – Working with my friends at Minerva on making AI integration in education less chaotic.
-We've got funding from Prince Harry and Meghan Markle, created our university AI policy, and organized the largest responsible AI hackathon in South Korea.
+We've got funding from Prince Harry and Meghan Markle, created our university AI policy and organized a few responsible AI hackatons.

 ---